turingschool-examples/backend_mod_1_prework/day_1/questions.md

 1. Explain the difference between an integer and a float?

-An integer is a whole number and a float is a variable with a fractional value or moving decimal points.
+An integer is a whole number and a float is a variable with a fractional value or moving decimal point.

 1. In the space below, create a variable `animal` that holds the string `"zebra"` animal = "zebra"